 The Stand is still King’s longest work to date (even longer in the unabridged version that King released in 1990, which has an extra four hundred pages).
 The book won the World Fantasy Award and has consistently come in on various all-time literary classic reader’s polls.
 King later included cameos from the demonic figure of Randall Flagg in other works like The Eyes of the Dragon (1986) and The Dark Tower series.

 The Stand is a work that has defied filmmakers through in its sheer size.
 During the early 1980s, George Romero wanted to make a two-part film.
-In those days, a film that was stretched over two parts in its story was regarded as commercially unthinkable and Romero could not obtain the financing.
+In those days, a story that was stretched over two film parts was regarded as commercially unthinkable and Romero could not obtain the financing.
 King and Romero then went away to collaborate on the more palatably sized Creepshow (1982).
 A few years later, the book was made into this mini-series with a script from King and aired in four two-hour segments.
-Following the upsurge of King adaptations the came in 2017, a new version was announced as a tv mini-series with The Stand (tv mini-series, 2020-1).
+Following the upsurge of King adaptations that came in 2017, a new version of the book was made as the tv mini-series The Stand (tv mini-series, 2020-1).